 Remember, your goal is to create better behavior in your child, and the consequence/privilege needs to encourage that improvement by being time-specific.
 If you truly want your child to improve their behavior, you need to create an environment in which your child can succeed.
 The time span of your consequence is important – it should be long enough that your child has to stretch their skills, and short enough that you have a good chance of seeing improvement.
 To be effective, a consequence needs to be short-term, task specific, and involve a privilege your child values.
 Your goal here is to produce a child who can respond to limits, meet responsibilities, and demonstrate age-appropriate behavior.
 Your consequences and privileges help get them there.

 One last word of advice: Parents often want to see their child’s behavior improve overnight.
 If you are faced with a child who behaves inappropriately under stress, your consequences should require him to practice and get better.
 Don’t expect perfection immediately.
 Like any new skill, better behavior takes practice.
 When implementing a new consequence, you can expect some failure.
 You can expect that you may need to restart a couple of times.
 In the beginning, you may find that your child behaves inappropriately every day, and has their privileges removed often.
 That doesn’t mean you’ve chosen the wrong consequence.
 It simply means your child needs time to practice better skills.
 And they need you to keep them practicing.

-If you are a Total Transformation customer, you can access the Parental Support Line for help with these and other challenges you’re experiencing with your child.
+If you are a Total Transformation customer, you can access the 1-on-1 Coaching for help with these and other challenges you’re experiencing with your child.
 Support Line specialists have helped hundreds of parents develop effective consequences and privileges, and we can help you, too.